theredkoala21/lxd-webgui/README.md

 $ sudo lxd restart
 ```

-## lxd-gui network access
+## LXD-WEBGUI network access

-If you want to access LXD-GUI via the network, change the following:
+If you want to access LXD-WEBGUI via the network, configure LXD to listen
+to the network with:
 ```
 $ sudo lxc config set core.https_address <your-ip>:9000
 $ sudo lxc config set core.https_allowed_origin *